AmbitiousPhantom/CupOJoe/README.md

 March 11 2025 - Caught error on App and added more to the Login page

-March 13 2025 - Added a Android and IOS folder with a placeholder name in each, also components in order to design and modify certain functions to my specified parameters
+March 13 2025 -
+- Added a Android and IOS folder with a placeholder name in each
+- Added components in order to design and modify certain functions to my specified parameters
+- Added a Pressable that leads to the menu without an account from the Welcome screen
+- Added more to Login and SignUp Screen